Error codes¶

 401 | Signed API-key request reused a nonce within the nonce-store TTL. |

-USER_ALREADY_EXISTS, REGISTER_FAILED, and UPDATE_USER_INVALID_PASSWORD keep stable HTTP mappings even though the corresponding Python exceptions now use keyword-only structured context.
+USER_ALREADY_EXISTS, REGISTER_FAILED, and UPDATE_USER_INVALID_PASSWORD keep stable HTTP mappings; the corresponding Python exceptions use keyword-only structured context.

 Source of truth in code: litestar_auth._error_codes.ErrorCode (re-exported from litestar_auth.exceptions) and controller ClientException sites.
 Full exception hierarchy: Python API — Exceptions.